 Check your local code provisions to find out if your project meets the criteria for major alteration rather than demolition.

 Note: If at any point your major alteration becomes a demolition, you must stop and obtain a demolition permit before you can continue work.

 Check for any ordinances that would require a demolition delay

-The city codes surrounding demolition projects require a demolition delay in certain circumstances.
+The city or county codes surrounding demolition projects require a demolition delay in certain circumstances.